ssg/Genesis/README.md

 ## Installation

-Type this on the command line:
+Type this on the PowerShell prompt:

 ```powershell
 Install-Module Genesis